 If you want even more immersive sound, the Oculus Quest 2 has a handy 3.5mm jack for connecting any headphones you like.
 But the headset’s built-in audio feels like magic, and adds to its pick-up-and-play allure even more.

 The Oculus Quest 2’s built-in microphone proved dependable as well.
 I had no problem coordinating with a friend as we tossed around bad guys in Path of the Warrior, and his voice sounded crisp and clear coming from his own Quest 2.

 The Oculus Quest 2 is rated for 2 to 3 hours of battery life: 2 if you’re playing games, and around 3 if you’re mostly watching videos.
 I found this to be largely in my line with my testing, as I only had to plug the Quest 2 in every few days while using it in small chunks.
 After several sessions playing games on a fully charged Oculus Quest 2 for more than an hour, I found that the battery was around 50% drained by the time I finished.

 Oculus Quest 2: Verdict

-If you already own an Oculus Quest, the improved design and performance alone might not sway you to plunk down another $299.
+If you already own an Oculus Quest, the Oculus Quest 2's improved design and performance alone might not sway you to plunk down another $299.
 And the new headset can get costly if you factor in the price of an Oculus Link cable or the optional 256GB model.
-But if you’ve yet to dive into VR or want to finally go untethered, the Oculus Quest 2’s price, game library and overall ease of use make it the best entry point into virtual reality yet — and the perfect escape from lockdown monotony.
+But if you’ve yet to dive into VR or want to finally go untethered, the Oculus Quest 2’s price, game library and overall ease of use make it the best entry point into virtual reality yet.